 - Press Windows Key + S and enter User Account.
 Select Change User Account control settings.

-- Move the slider all the way down until it says Never notify.
+- Move the slider down until it says Never notify.

 - Click OK to save the changes.

-- Navigate to Security tab and click the Advanced button.
+- Navigate to the Security tab and click the Advanced button.